Fun Things to do in Lightning Ridge

 Where to eat in Lightning Ridge

-We cooked dinners ourselves most nights, so we can’t give too much insight into the local dining scene.
-The pub had lost their cook (because of restrictions), and the Club was booked out!
+We cooked dinners ourselves most nights, so we can’t give too much insight into the dining scene.
+The pub had lost their cook, and the Bowling Club was booked out!

 Where: 2 Morilla St, Lightning Ridge